BOM-98/project_1/README.md

 -   HTML
     -   No errors were returned when passing through the official  [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbom-98.github.io%2Fproject_1%2Findex.html)
+    -
 -   CSS
     -   No errors were found when passing through the official  [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbom-98.github.io%2Fproject_1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    -
+   - Page Performance
+	   - Perfect 100% score across Performance, Accessibility, Best Practices & SEO on [PageSpeed Insights](https://pagespeed.web.dev/analysis/https-bom-98-github-io-project_1/fjiqdvj3km?form_factor=desktop).
+	   -

 ## [](https://github.com/Code-Institute-Solutions/readme-template#deployment)Deployment

 -   The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+    -   Before deployment I edited my working directory using Visual Studio Code Remote Explorer.
+    - I added my files to the staging area using the 'git add .' command in the terminal
+    - Once files were added to the staging area, I committed my files using 'git commit -m 'my message'.
+    - Once my changes had been committed, I pushed the changes to the remote repository using 'git push' in the terminal.
     - In the GitHub repository, navigate to the Settings tab
     -   From the source section drop-down menu, select the Master Branch
     -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -  [https://bom-98.github.io/project_1/](https://bom-98.github.io/project_1/)
+The live link can be found here -  [https://bom-98.github.io/project_1/](https://bom-98.github.io/project_1/).

 ## [](https://github.com/Code-Institute-Solutions/readme-template#credits)Credits